Non-UK domiciliaries: Inheritance tax issues and opportunities

 However, if a non-dom gives non-UK assets to an excluded property settlement before he becomes deemed domiciled, these assets will remain ring-fenced from IHT even after the individual becomes deemed domiciled (or actually UK domiciled) and beyond his death, so that the assets are protected from IHT for future generations.
 The individual can, and normally should, be a beneficiary of the trust.
 It is also possible for the trust to be revocable, so that the individual has the ability to bring it to an end at any time.
 These features of the trust do not affect its efficacy as a shelter from IHT.

-If the trust has non-UK resident trustees, it offers an additional advantage, because neither the non-UK domiciled settlor nor any other UK resident beneficiary will be liable to CGT in respect of capital gains realised by the trustees, until a benefit is received from the trust.
-This means that gains can roll up inside the trust, potentially without the need for the settlor to claim the remittance basis.
+If the trust has non-UK resident trustees, it offers an additional advantage, because neither the non-UK domiciled settlor nor any other UK resident beneficiary will be liable to CGT in respect of capital gains realised by the trustees, or liable to income tax in respect of non-UK income received by the trustees, until a benefit is received from the trust.
+This means that income and gains can, in principle, roll up inside the trust without tax being paid on them.

 We would normally recommend that a professional offshore trust company is appointed as trustee, to ensure that the non-UK resident status of the trust is maintained.
-If the intention is to defer tax on gains through the use of an offshore trust, it is crucial that the settlor does not become actually domiciled in the UK, and also that the trust assets are carefully selected, so as to avoid investments that can give rise to income gains (i.e. gains which are treated by the UK tax legislation as income).
+If the intention is to defer tax on income and gains through the use of an offshore trust, it is crucial that the settlor does not become actually domiciled in the UK, and also that the trust assets are carefully selected.

 Although an excluded property settlement will save IHT at 40% of the value of the assets on the settlor’s death, there will be ongoing trustee fees.
 Prospective settlors should compare these costs against the cost of life assurance.